Monadical Job Application Process

 + `bin/backup`: dump the postgresql database to a `.sql` file in `/opt/banana/data/backups`

-- for simplicty and time-savings, we recommend just running the app with django `runserver` in `DEBUG=False` mode and `--noreload` passed, with no WSGI server between django and nginx
+- for simplicty and time-savings, we recommend just running the app with django `runserver` in `DEBUG=False` mode and `--noreload --insecure` passed, with no WSGI server between Django and Nginx

 ##### Network Setup